vaclavhanzl/microscope/README.md

 It currently has just two small parts:
 * Simple HTML viewer, so far made in a Jupyter python notebook for easy tweaking
-* ATtiny85 light driver used to set up my RGB opposit-side lamp (the microscope has it's own same-side white light)
+* ATtiny85 light driver used to set up my RGB opposite-side lamp (the microscope has it's own same-side white light)